Seven-Streams/Seven-Streams/README.md

 ### What's Yuchuan?
-As a Chinese traditional custom, a person should adopt a courtesy name upon adulthood.
+In Chinese tradition, a person should adopt a courtesy name, known as "字(zi)", upon reaching adulthood.
 Yuchuan is my courtesy name, and I use it in many cases.

 ### Some Other Words